 The mission of our churches is to lead people into a growing relationship with Jesus Christ.
-We feel that this growth is sustained best in a small group environment.
+We feel that this growth is best sustained in a small group environment.
 There are several reasons we have chosen small groups as our primary relational structure.
 First, not having adult Sunday school allows attendees to participate in our strategic service volunteering strategy.
 We have also found that meeting in homes is a safe and predictable environment and no one slips through the cracks.
 True accountability can be reached with a consistent group of people in a small group.
 Lastly, people are able to benefit from the encouragement and accountability of a small group while still being part of our “invest and invite” evangelism strategy.

 Are there job openings at our Strategic Partners?